Poachers (film): Controversy

-Furtivos was made at the time in the last days of Franco's life and it was released when the Francoist censorship was still in place.
+Furtivos was made at the time in the last days of Franco's life, and it was released when the Francoist censorship was still in place.
 The film directly challenged Franco's censorship policies with its scenes of stark violence, explicit nudity, its depiction of amoral characters and its display of the degeneration of the existing political regime.
-The director fought vigorously with the censors first to have the film made and later to releases it as he had intended without cuts.
-He refused to the censor's demands to cut some of the aspect of the character of the governor, scenes at the girl's reformatory, and Milagros woodlands striptease.
-Borau battles with the censors paved the way for many other Spanish film directors to deal with controversial themes without fear of censorship.
+The director fought vigorously with the censors, first to have the film made, and later to release it as he had intended without cuts.
+He refused to the censor's demands to cut some of the aspects of the character of the governor, scenes at the girl's reformatory, and Milagros' woodlands striptease.
+Borau's battles with the censors paved the way for many other Spanish film directors to deal with controversial themes without fear of censorship.

-Although the film is based on an actual event, it is considered one of the cruelest stories in Spanish Cinema.
+Although the film is based on an actual event, it is considered one of the cruellest stories in Spanish Cinema.
 The realization of the incestuous relationship between Angel and his mother, especially when she is finally dragged and torn out of their bed to make room for Milagros, is considered one of the most startling scenes in Spanish Cinema.
-Also memorable is Martina's taking her aggressions out on animals, beating a trapped she wolf to death with an ax.
+Also memorable is Martina's taking her aggressions out on animals, beating a trapped she wolf to death with an axe.
 Also disturbing is the scene when Angel shoots Martina without remorse just as he had killed a beautiful wild stag, the governor's coveted but elusive prize, during one of his hunting excursions.